udothemath/ml_with_graph_algorithms/q4/q4_a/README.md

 - [nn](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#torch-geometric-nn)
     - Linear, Sequential, and Model layers
 - [TORCH.NN.FUNCTIONAL.NLL_LOSS](https://pytorch.org/docs/1.9.0/generated/torch.nn.functional.nll_loss.html)
     - The negative log likelihood loss.
 It is useful to train a classification problem with C classes.
+Details in [NLLLoss](https://pytorch.org/docs/1.9.0/generated/torch.nn.NLLLoss.html#torch.nn.NLLLoss).
+        - Obtaining log-probabilities in a neural network is easily achieved by adding a LogSoftmax layer in the last layer of your network.
+You may use CrossEntropyLoss instead, if you prefer not to add an extra layer.

+## Question
+1. How to pick appropriate loss function?

 ## GCN
 - [docs: GCNConv @ PyG](https://github.com/pyg-team/pytorch_geometric/blob/master/examples/gat.py)